coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 These coding style rules are checked by ESLint
 (see .eslintrc for the rule list).

-Always put Javascript (and CSS styles) in *separate* files, do not embed Javascript in the HTML.
+Always put JavaScript (and CSS styles) in *separate* files, do not embed JavaScript in the HTML.
 That way we can use CSP entries that harden the program against security attacks.

-If you edit the Javascript, beware of ready events.
+If you edit the JavaScript, beware of ready events.
 Rails' turbolinks gem claims that it
 ["works great with the jQuery framework"](https://github.com/rails/turbolinks), but this is misleading.